 The Pinzon 300-Thread-Count Percale Sheet Set is a fine example of percale.
 Its 300 thread count weave is breathable and cool to the touch, but also comfy and snug when it counts too.
 It’s a classy experience, much like what you would expect from a high end hotel.
 As it’s made from 100% cotton, moisture is wicked away from you during the night too, ensuring a more delightful night of rest.

 Best Sateen Sheets: California Design Den Sheets ($46-70)

 Sateen sheets are typically a great choice for allergy sufferers.
 They’re cotton sheets that are woven from combed, carded, or long-fiber cotton threads that are then mercerized (soaked in lye and then in acid) so that the fibers are strengthened and made more durable.
 Because of that process, they resist mildew well which makes them ideal for those who are prone to sniff or sneeze.

 California Design Den’s 600-Thread sheets are a suitably great example of sateen sheets.
 Their high thread count means they’re breathable and suitable for any season, plus they get softer the more you wash them.
 A fitted sheet, they also have an unique smart tag that helps you position fitted sheets hassle-free by telling you where the head and foot is.
 It’s hard to fault these.

-California Design Den 5-Star Hotel Quality 600 Thread Count 100% Cotton Sheets for Queen Size Bed, Soft, Crisp & Smoother Than Egyptian Cotton, Sateen Weave White Sheets, 4 Pc Sheet Set (Queen, White)
+California Design Den 600 Thread Count 100% Cotton Sheets for Queen Size Bed, 5-Star Hotel Sheets, Soft & Cooling Sateen Bed Sheets, Deep Pocket 4 Pc White Sheets Set

 Best Velvet Flannel Sheets: Pinzon Signature Heavyweight Velvet ($54-77)